After 1,803,120 cleans (and counting!), Vacasa knows what it takes to earn a five-star review in vacation homes from Kona to Key West.

 You know your home best.
 So, track your cleans as you go to figure out how much time you’ll need to allot between when one guest leaves and your next guests arrive.
 That way you can set realistic expectations for yourself—and prevent miscommunication with your guests.

-Here are a few best practices (recommended by the CDC in the U.S.) for using personal protective equipment:
+To protect yourself while cleaning a vacation rental, here are a few best practices (recommended by the CDC in the U.S.):

 The short answer: yes, absolutely.
 In addition to wearing adequate personal protective equipment (PPE), the CDC, the Vacation Rental Housekeeping Professionals (VRHP), and Vacation Rental Management Association (VRMA) recommend these extra steps to lower the risk of transmission while cleaning your home.